Creatorjason/BorderlessHQ_CodeTest/Readme.md

         docker-compose up

-7. Access the Golang microservice locally at `http://localhost:9091` in your web browser or through a REST client.
+7. Access the Golang microservice locally at `http://localhost:9091` from your IDE.

 8. Stop the Docker containers with the following command: